 Moreover, in epidemic situations such as the Covid-19 outbreak that resulted in a worldwide lockdown scenario, where arranging field service visits can be extremely hard and risky, how can we keep the system up and running without any physical intervention?

 The Solution – Over the Air (OTA) Updates:

 To avoid the cost burden of field service visits and increase operational efficiency for a widely spread device fleet, it is imperative for us to adopt such a system that will help us remotely access and update.

 Off late, many organizations are showing interest in implementing OTA technologies, but currently, we are witnessing a significant increase in its adoption, partially because of the COVID-19 pandemic.
-As online conferencing tools such as zoom, skype, microsoft teams are booming nowadays because such tools connect people remotely to improve the workforce’s productivity.
+Online conferencing tools such as zoom, skype, and Microsoft teams are booming nowadays because such tools connect people remotely to improve the workforce’s productivity.
 Organizations are also understanding the importance of connecting with their widely spread devices remotely to improve operational efficiency.

 Now, let us cover how an Over-the-Air (OTA) update solution works.
 In our next blog, we will cover how OTA testing can be a game-changer when it comes to reducing maintenance costs.

 Common OTA update scenarios:

 The most common OTA update scenarios are as follows:

 - Edge-to-cloud OTA updates: A smart device is capable enough to receive new firmware updates from the remote cloud.
 This firmware has updates for both the processor and its underlying hardware peripherals and application running on top of them.

 - Gateway-to-cloud OTA updates A connected gateway, accountable for managing a group of local edge devices known as nodes.
 This gateway can receive updates from a remote cloud that has updates for the software application running on the host environment, and/or the gateway device’s firmware.